Paddock Rules – Formula SAE Electric

 UNDER NO CIRCUMSTANCES ARE PASSENGER VEHICLES TO BE DRIVEN ON THE TRACK.

-Exception – crossing the track upon arrival to and departure from MIS is permitted under super only.
+Exception – crossing the track upon arrival to and departure from MIS is permitted; supervision may be required.